 Your cart is currently empty!

-Misa Nikolic.
-Landscape #17, 2015.
-Archival ink/paper.
-Natural Histories February 20 April 6, 2024 Misa Nikolic is a multi-disciplinary artist originating from Winnipeg, Manitoba.
+Misa Nikolic is a multi-disciplinary artist originating from Winnipeg, Manitoba.
 Throughout his life he had resided in several cities throughout western Canada, and has now settled in Prince George, British Columbia, continuing his artistic expeditions.
-Media Release – Natural HistoriesDownload Found…

-Amber Bracken.
-From series of Fort Chipewyan, 2024.
-Photograph.
-Courtesy of the Artist.
-Dreamers February 7 April 13, 2025 Amber Bracken, the first Canadian woman to receive the World Press Photo prize, focuses her work on socio-political and local-global challenges.
-Her work explores themes of culture, decolonization, and issues affecting North American Indigenous people, particularly…
+Amber Bracken, the first Canadian woman to receive the World Press Photo prize, focuses her work on socio-political and local-global challenges.
+Her work explores themes of culture, decolonization, and issues affecting North American Indigenous people, particularly their intergenerational trauma, healing, and ancestral lands.

 Mykola Zhuravel is an important and prolific contemporary Ukrainian artist currently residing in Toronto, Ontario.
 In his works, Zhuravel uses various mediums, defying conventional boundaries between painting, sculpture, performance, and installation art.
 He intricately weaves nature into his creations, crafting vibrant visuals that symbolise humanity’s connection to the Earth.
 Zhuravel explores the potential harmony between…